black-parrot-sdk/black-parrot-sdk/README.md

 PanicRoom is a port of newlib which packages a DRAM-based filesystem (LittleFS) along with a minimal C library.
 By only implementing a few platform level operations, PanicRoom provides an operational filesystem, eliminating the need for a complex host interface, It is automatically included with the standard toolchain build as riscv64-unknown-elf-dramfs-, allowing benchmarks such as SPEC to run with minimal host overhead.
-For an example of how to use PanicRoom, see bp-demos/littlefs\_test
+For an example of how to use PanicRoom, see lfs\_demo in bp-demos

 The SDK will install a program which allows you to convert a set of text files into the LitteFS filesystem.